-Here's a new addition to our Sabre Dac family!
+Here's a new addition to our DAC family using ESS Sabre DAC chips !
 It offers most of the originals' qualities at a even lower price and smaller size!

 The HiFimeDIY Sabre Tiny was developed by DIY (do it yourself} enthusiasts in the purpose of making a really good but cheap dac that could compete against regular commercial DAC's costing many times as much.
 It utilises a DAC chip from ESS Technology, whose DAC chips is highly regarded.
 The ES9023 chip is their simplest DAC chip which keeps many of the features of their bigger brothers at a minimal cost.
 We made this new familiy member even smaller and cheaper